AndreMaz/transformer-pointer-critic/Arch_Rationale.md

 **Claim**: Given a set of nodes, it is possible to sort them in a ___specific___ way where the order by which the nodes were sorted represents the (near) optimal visitation sequence.

-**Goal of Pointer-Network** Given a set of nodes, the goal of the Pointer-Network is to generate a sequence by which the nodes will be visited.
+**Goal of Pointer-Network** Given a set of nodes, the goal of the Pointer-Network sequentially point to the indexes of the input and, therefore, generate a sequence by which the nodes will be visited.

 **Encoder Input** Represents the coordinates of the nodes